Atika-Lodhi/Treasure-Hunt/README.md

 ## 🎮 About
 **Treasure Hunt** is a 2D adventure RPG game made in **Java**.
-I created this game using a **tutorial by Ryisnow** as a guide ([Tutorial Playlist](https://youtube.com/playlist?list=PL_QPQmz5C6WUF-pOQDsbsKbaBZqXj4qSq&si=dZnSCQKem8zx-CRJ)) and added my **personal touches**, including new items, enemies, and interactive features, including new items, enemies, and interactive features.
+I created this game using a **tutorial by Ryisnow** as a guide ([Ryisnow YouTube Tutorial](https://youtube.com/playlist?list=PL_QPQmz5C6WUF-pOQDsbsKbaBZqXj4qSq&si=dZnSCQKem8zx-CRJ)) and added my **personal touches**, including new items, enemies, and interactive features, including new items, enemies, and interactive features.
 Players explore a **tile-based world**, fight monsters, collect items, interact with doors and chests, and finally discover the hidden treasure.
 The game is built using **object-oriented programming principles**, making it a fun and structured project for learning Java.

 ---